<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=981546022040035&amp;ev=PageView&amp;noscript=1">

 • Diversification: Buying an investment property adds to your investment portfolio, which spreads out your risk and reduces your portfolio’s overall volatility.

-• Inflation hedge: An investment property—most home purchases, really—will tend to not only hold steady price-wise, but many increase their value over time, allowing you to hedge against inflation.
+• Inflation hedge: Investment properties—most home purchases, really—will tend to not only hold steady price-wise but actually increase their value over time, allowing you to hedge against inflation.

 How to Finance and Buy an Investment Property